OpenSwitchNOS/openswitch-ops/docs/autoprovision_user_guide.md

 Please verify the provisioning script.
 ## CLI ##
-Click the [Autoprovision CLI-TBL](TO be linked) for the CLI commands related to the named feature.
+Click the [CLI](/documents/user/autoprovision_CLI) for the CLI commands related to the named feature.

 ## Related features ##
 None.